Maniyar, Pathanamthitta

 Maniyar is a small town in Pathanamthitta district, in Kerala state, India.
 Maniyar is located on the Pathanamthitta - Seethathodu Road.

+The town is near the river Pamba where there is a Government irrigation project.

 Location

 Geographically Maniyar is High-range area.
 Maniyar Dam is located near to the township.
 It is mainly a Plantation Township.
 Both state run Kerala State Road Transport Corporation and privately operated buses connect Maniyar to Pathanamthitta City.

 Carborundum Universal-a Murugappa Group company has set up power generation plant attached to the dam.
 This plant has a capacity of 12 MW and extends employment to more than 40 people directly.

 Flora and fauna

 Maniyar is home to a wide range of birds and wild animals.
 Hornbills, the engendered birds, are widely seen in this area.